 “The result is an important step in understanding the full effect of DART’s impact with its target asteroid,” worth Lori Glazefrom NASA’s Division of Planetary Sciences.

 Now the agency has wanted to delve deeper into the balance, expanding the information on the results achieved with DART thanks to the measurements and observations that it has completed over the last few months.
-One of the issues that has been fixed is the amount of rock and dust that was “ejected” after the collision.
-Not long ago, NASA had already obtained images that showed the plume of more than 10,000 kilometers formed by that material after the blow.
+One of the issues that has been fixed is the amount of rock and dust that was “ejected” following the collision.
+Not long ago, NASA had already obtained images that showed the plume of more than 10,000 kilometers formed by that material following the blow.

 The new results have been exposed by the researchers of the DART mission during a summit of the American Geophysical Union held this week in Chicago.
 And they are fascinating.
-His calculations show that the shock, at about 22,530 km/hit displaced more than a million kilos of rock from the asteroid into space, enough to fill six or seven train cars.
+His calculations show that the shock, at regarding 22,530 km/hit displaced more than a million kilos of rock from the asteroid into space, enough to fill six or seven train cars.

 “Everything we can learn from the DART mission is part of NASA’s overall work to understand asteroids and other small bodies in our Solar System.” points out the agency: “Impacting the asteroid was just the beginning.
 Now we use the observations to study what these bodies are made of and how they formed, as well as how to defend our planet.”

-“Studying the ejecta produced in the kinetic impact, all derived from Dimorphos, is a key way to gain more information about the nature of its surface,” by Andy Rivkinco-leader of the DART research team at the Applied Physics Laboratory from Johns Hopkins APL, in the United States.
+“Studying the ejecta produced in the kinetic impact, all derived from Dimorphos, is a key way to gain more information regarding the nature of its surface,” by Andy Rivkinco-leader of the DART research team at the Applied Physics Laboratory from Johns Hopkins APL, in the United States.
 Observations have also revealed that Dimorphos and Didymos have a similar composition and form from the same material, related to ordinary chondrites.

 “Putting these pieces together and assuming Didymos and Dimorphos have the same densities, the team calculates that the momentum transferred when DART hit Dimorphos was approximately 3.6 times higher than if the asteroid had simply absorbed the spacecraft and produced no ejecta.” adds the space agency on its official website, for which the data shows that “the ejection contributed to moving the asteroid more than the spacecraft.”